List of international presidential trips made by Petro Poroshenko

-Also, Petro Poroshenko has made two visits as a president-elect, before his inauguration.
-On 4 June 2014, Petro Poroshenko has traveled to Warsaw to celebrate 25th anniversary of Poland's liberation.
-On 6 June 2014, Petro Poroshenko has traveled to France as a personal guest of President François Hollande at the ceremonies for the 70th anniversary of D-Day in Bénouville, Normandy.
+Also, Poroshenko made two visits as a president-elect, before his inauguration.
+On 4 June 2014, Petro Poroshenko traveled to Warsaw to celebrate the 25th anniversary of Poland's liberation.
+On 6 June 2014, Petro Poroshenko traveled to France as a personal guest of President François Hollande at the ceremonies for the 70th anniversary of D-Day in Bénouville, Normandy.

 Summary of international trips

 2014

 The following international trips were made by President Petro Poroshenko in 2014:

 Cancelled visits during 2014

 2015

 The following international trips were made by President Petro Poroshenko in 2015:

 Cancelled visits during 2015

 2016

 The following international trips were made by President Petro Poroshenko in 2016:

 2017

 The following international trips were made by President Petro Poroshenko in 2017: